Florida Motorcycle Accident Attorney

 Motorcyclists across the country often lane split during traffic jams to avoid getting stuck behind other vehicles (and to utilize one of the natural “advantages” of the narrow size profile of a motorcycle), but it’s important to note that Florida law prohibits lane splitting.
 If you are lane splitting, you could be exposed to a significant risk of injury — particularly in Florida, where the practice is illegal, and as such, drivers are not necessarily expecting a two-wheeler to occupy the space between two lanes.

 If you suffer an injury due to your lane splitting antics, all is not lost.
-In Florida, the implementation of pure comparative fault liability may give you a right to recover damages in such circumstances, though the amount will likely be reduced.
+In Florida, the implementation of “modified” comparative fault liability may give you a right to recover damages in such circumstances, so long as your percentage of fault is less than the defendant’s.

 In Florida, motorcyclist plaintiffs whose negligent acts contributed to their own injuries may have their damages reduced proportionally.
-This is known as the doctrine of pure comparative fault.
+However, if they are found to be more negligent than the defendant, they cannot recover damages.

 So, how does it work?

-Pure comparative fault allows an injured plaintiff — motorcyclist or otherwise — to recover damages even if they are 99 percent at-fault for their own losses.
 If a motorcyclist is speeding at the time of an accident, for example, then they may still be entitled to recover damages for their injuries (even if they were negligently speeding).
-It’s worth noting, however, that the amount of damages that are potentially available to them is likely to be reduced due to their own contribution of fault.
+It’s worth noting, however, that the amount of damages that are potentially available to them is likely to be reduced due to their own contribution of fault, and if they are found to be more negligent than the defendant, they cannot recover damages.

-For example, if the court finds that — by speeding — the motorcyclist is 50 percent at-fault for their own injuries, then a $500,000 damage total could be reduced by half, for a $250,000 maximum damages recovery.
+For example, if the court finds that — by speeding — the motorcyclist is 20 percent at-fault for their own injuries, then a $500,000 damage total could be reduced by $100,000 maximum damages recovery.

 A Florida Motorcycle Accident Attorney from Our Firm Can Handle the Following Claims